drivera123/LDRS591/_pages/unit-4-learning-activities.md

 6. Does the passage clearly argue that the study is warranted?
 7. Is the passage well written?

-Make sure that you include your article reference, quality rating (0-3) and also the rationale/evidence for your rating in your response.
+Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.

-Add your post to the "Learning Activities" and "Unit 4" categories.
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 4
+* Learning Activity 24

-### Learning Activity 3
+### Learning Activity 25

-a) Read chapter 4, "Literature Reviews," in the Plano-Clark and Creswell (2015) text.
+1. Read chapter 4, "Literature Reviews," in the Plano-Clark and Creswell \(2015\) text.

-b) Review the **introduction** to the servant leadership article you chose to focus on.
+2. Review the **introduction** to the servant leadership article you chose to focus on.

-### Learning Activity 4: Blog post 2
+### Learning Activity 26 - Blog post

 Using the evaluation criteria on p.
-143 in Plano-Clark & Creswell (2015), complete the following questions to evaluate the literature review in the servant leadership article you chose to focus on.
+143 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the literature review in the servant leadership article you chose to focus on.
 The figure on page 144 provides a template for recording your rating and rationale.

 1. Does the review include relevant literature?
 2. Does the review examine sources that are recent and of high quality?